-There are various methods that can be used to keep data organized.
+Various methods can be used to keep data organized.
 Some of these are simple things we do every day such as saving a new version of a draft using "Save As..." instead of "Save" while others require commitment and planning to implement.
-The trade-off with setting up a file management systems is that while they take time to set up they will save you time later and reduce errors.
+File management systems are a trade-off: while they take time to set up, they will save you time later by reducing errors.

-While data organization and quality control methods are very important they probably should be a significant portion of your DMP.
+While data organization and quality control methods are very important, they should take up a significant portion of your federal DMP.
+As with all sections of the Federal DMP you will need to summarize.

 Version control, also known as "file versioning", is when you save an updated file as a new file instead of overwriting the old file.
 This lets you "revert" back to an earlier version if needed.
 While this process can be done by hand it is much easier (and safer) to have a machine assist you.

 Standards are similar to protocols - they establish a level of quality by proscribing a set of requirements.
-There are two types of standards: local and international.
+For data management, standards usually address how data should be collected, measured, recorded, or formatted.
+There are three general categories of standards that you should consider when working with data:

 If you do not already have local standards for simple things (like file naming or lab notebooks) you may want to take the time to create some even if you do not mention them in your DMP.
 Taking the time to create and document standards should save time by reducing mistakes and misunderstandings.
 If you are working with a team in multiple locations you should try to use the same standards as much as possible.